 A vocal segment of American Catholics have pushed against the message of Laudato Si’.
 Those who lament this resistance rightly note the influence of conservative political ideology, reliance on big-money donors, and an almost idolatrous national devotion to consumerism and unfettered capitalism.
 However, the hostility to addressing climate change in the United States might rest in something far more subtle and more difficult to address.

 Francis speaks of confronting climate change as an act of conversion.
 An individual must change his or her own behavior before we can hope to see larger structures and policies revamped.
 Every small change, such as forgoing plastic straws or supporting local farmers, works to improve the environment (and other inequities).
 They also work to improve ourselves.
-We all carry a responsibility.
+We all carry responsibility.
 We all carry blame.
-The problem and the solution does not exclusively lie with others.
+The problem and the solution do not exclusively lie with others.
 That can be a terrifying realization.

 This summer, many Americans are puttering in their gardens, enjoying exercise, fresh air, and nature, and maybe even harvesting their own fruits and vegetables for their dinner plates.
 Knowingly or not, they are following the footsteps of Louis Blomfield and re-connecting with the land.
 Maybe, as Pope Francis hopes, they will find themselves converted.